 The majority of reported issues require surgical operations to either fix or extract the port catheter which increases both patient danger and time needed for recovery and medical expenses.

 The PowerPort catheter lawsuits use multiple evidence types to demonstrate that the device resulted in patient harm.
-Medical records document the complications that patients experienced after receiving PowerPort implants through doctors’ charts, hospital reports, and treatment notes.
+Medical records document the complications that patients experienced after receiving PowerPort catheter implants through doctors’ charts, hospital reports, and treatment notes.
 The records establish a connection between health issues and the medical device.

 - Imaging and Test Results